nblmc/geoservices-docs/guides/tools-guides/map-stories/create-story.md

 5. In the third and fourth boxes, type the name of your story and the author name.
 6. Click the “Generate” button, and, if everything goes correctly, you should get a map story URL created for you!
-7. Click through to the URL for the new story to see it live.
-If you need to make edits, go back to your Google Sheet, and then begin again at Publishing step 3 here, using the same “Tour Identifier”

 <div class = "considerations">
-💡 <a href = "https://geoservices.leventhalmap.org/docs/#/guides/tools-guides/map-stories/how-it-works?id=making-updates" target = "_self">How do updates work? </a>
+💡 <a href = "https://geoservices.leventhalmap.org/docs/#/guides/tools-guides/map-stories/how-it-works?id=making-updates" target = "_self">How do I update my story? </a>
 </div>